By Parija Kavilanz

 NEW YORK -- President Obama last week promised a boom in manufacturing and 1 million new jobs if he is reelected.

 But is the boom for real?
 For high-paying, skilled manufacturing jobs, it just might be.

 The number of job openings for skilled factory workers has increased 38 percent since 2005, according to numbers from the Conference Board that measure labor demand across industries.
-More strikingly, the sharpest increase in postings for skilled workers -- 152 percent -- has occurred in the last three or so years.

 The employers range from small parts makers that contract with large manufacturers to mid-size and large assemblers in the auto, aerospace and industrial metals sectors.

 The hottest openings are for machinists, tool-and-die makers, computer-aided machine operators and similar specialties.

 And the jobs pay well.
 Starting salaries are often as much as $45,000 to $50,000.
 Overtime, which is common because of a shortage of skilled workers, can bump that up significantly.

 "What's clear from the data is that there is a pickup in [manufacturing] hiring and the biggest swath of job openings is the central part of the United States," said June Shelp, vice president at the Conference Board.